DavisPL-Teaching/189c/lecture4/README.md

 Plan:

-- Clarification on strongest postconditions and weakest preconditions
+- Clearing things up: strongest postconditions and weakest preconditions

-- Loop invariants.
+- Part 4: Loop invariants.

+Structure of today:
+    For the first part, a little less interactive than usual!
+    I will do the poll near the middle/end of Part 4.

+Questions?